 You may get to know me but you’ll never know me through…

-I do not want to write it all here, as I warmly suggest you to entirely read this “Conversation with a stone” by youtself, at your own pace.
-Anyway, this poem beautifully shows the gap between us – humans – and the stone.
+I warmly suggest you to entirely read this poem, “Conversation with a stone”, by yourself, at your own pace.
+It beautifully shows the gap between us – humans – and the stone.
 How do we face with this gap?
 Can we accept we can not understand something that is too different, too distant from us?
 Can we just welcome this natural limit, that depends on both our natures?
 What is our reaction when the message (of a material or of a person) is “You can’t enter here”?

-Now, let’s imagine that, in a early childhood context, a child wants to color a stone.
+Now, let’s imagine that, in a early childhood context, a child wants to colour a stone.
 What would you suggest?
-Of course, there is not only one right solution, anyway, I think that if you had a “listening approach” towards the stone, you could easily make a choice that is is attuned and consistent with its essence.
-Probably, not covering it with acrilic paint, so colorful and plastic, or tracing it with markers…
+Of course, there is not only one right solution, anyway, I think that if you had an empathetic approach towards the stone, you could easily make a choice that is is attuned and consistent with its essence.
+Probably, not covering it with acrilic paint, so colourful and plastic, or tracing it with markers…

-… maybe immersing it in some water and colored ink.
+… maybe immersing it in some water with some drops of colored ink.
 Each stone will absorbe the colored water according to its consistence, so that they will remain all different.
 Some will change a lot, some will stay the same, some will take a new light shade.
-I have nothing against ladybug-stones or faces-stones, and so on, but think that – if you do such a thing – you can not really encounter a stone or a ladybug.
+I have nothing against ladybug-stones or faces-stones and so on… but – if you do such a thing – I think you sre not really encountering a stone or a ladybug.

-Personally, I also do not like using any kind of glue with stones – as I do not perceive they are connected.
+Personally, I also do not like using any kind of glue with stones – as I perceive they are not connected as materials.
 I prefer to play with weight, balance, compositions.
-Also, when I present stones in a workshop for children, I do not like to provide glue but other materials, like paper, fabris, threads.
+Thus, when I present stones in a workshop for children, I do not like to provide glue but other materials, like paper, fabris, threads.
 As an example, I would like to show you a stand and a workshop I designed for a big event, many years ago.

 It was dedicated to paper and stones, two so different materials… one so light and flexible, the other so heavy and fixed.
 Adults and children of every age could freely come in.
 They were invited to carefully observe the presented materials, and then, to choose some ones, collecting them in a bag.

 How can paper and stones meet?
 This was the question that people were asked to investigate, sitting on a table with their chosen materials.
-The objective was not to have a final product but playing with the materials and their encounters, even if a final work often took shape as an answer.
+The goal was not to have a final product but playing with the materials and their encounters, even if a final work often took shape.